 Aura MLS Data

-Aura MLS v4 Production Ending in April 2024
+UPDATED - Aura MLS v4 Production Ending in May 2024

 The science team for the Microwave Limb Sounder (MLS) on NASA's Aura satellite is finalizing new “Version 6” (V6) data processing algorithms and software.
 We anticipate releasing V6 MLS data in summer 2024, once its quality has been assessed and documented.
 Reprocessing of the entire (19-year-to-date) MLS record with the V6 software will take approximately two years, completing in mid-2026.
 During that time, we will continue to process incoming MLS data with the current V5 algorithms and software, thus ensuring uninterrupted availability of a uniform MLS dataset encompassing the full mission lifetime.
 However, to maximize the computing resources available for V6 reprocessing, we will cease processing the incoming data with the older V4 algorithms and software.
-The last V4 data generated will be for April 30, 2024.
+The last V4 data generated will be for May 31, 2024.

 Recent Publications